 Again this is something I love about Airbnb in Norway – a lot of Norwegian families have cottages and cabins they barely use, so it’s wonderful that Airbnb gives them an opportunity to rent them out, plus cabin life is such an integral part of Norwegian culture that foreign visitors should get a chance to experience as well.

-Which actually is the highest compliment to Dønna!
-It’s such a special island and I wish everyone could experience it.
+Dønna is seriously such a special island and I wish everyone could experience it.

-Another wonderful thing I discovered about Dønna is that, at least in June, even on a weekend the hikes were totally empty, so I could cry my way up the mountains without worrying about awkward encounters with other visitors.
+A wonderful thing I discovered about Dønna is that, at least in June, even on a weekend the hikes were totally empty.
 It’s a sort of peace and quiet that I’m not sure even exists in southern Norway – at least not in the areas I know.

 My couchsurfer had climbed Dønnamannen, or “the Dønna Man,” with her friend and raved about the views, but locals told me it was too dangerous to attempt alone.
 I still drove to the Einvika trailhead for Dønnamannen, but instead of heading up the mountain I mostly stayed down by the beach.